Arnold-n/P1P2MQTT/SerialProtocol.md

 Hex packet data is formatted as 2 characters per byte.
 The CRC byte is included.
 In verbosity level 1, the CRC byte is separated by " CRC=".

-In verbosity level 1 or 3, a fixed-length relative timing info segment is added before the hex packet data, starting with a 'T' for a relative time stamp for P1/P2 bus data, or starting with a 'P' with an empty time stamp for pseudopacket data.
+In verbosity level 1 or 3, a fixed-length relative timing info segment is added before the hex packet data, starting with a 'T' for a relative time stamp for P1/P2 bus data, or starting with a 'P' with an empty time stamp for pseudo-packet data.

 In verbosity levels 1 or 4 provide more detail than other levels for debugging purposes.